martincf/lightbox/_posts/2018-09-08-event-mark-elmore-exhibition.md

 ![](/assets/images/exhibition-melmore2.jpg)

-An informal opening at 6.30pm in [Ropes & Twines](https://goo.gl/maps/A4zKscwVLc52) will kick off the exhibition, including a free drink on arrival.
+An informal opening at 6.30pm, Friday 28th September in [Ropes & Twines](https://goo.gl/maps/A4zKscwVLc52) will kick off the exhibition, including a free drink on arrival.
 All are welcome!

-## About Mark Elmore
+## About Elmore

-Mark is most successful when taking photos quickly and reacting to the moment, then spending more time later crafting an image with his hands under dull red light.
+Elmore is most successful when taking photos quickly and reacting to the moment, then spending more time later crafting an image with his hands under dull red light.

 His work has been commissioned and published by a diverse list of publications including Rolling Stone, NME, Sunday Times Style Magazine, and the The Psychologist.